 Desktop apps: These apps are run on stand-alone computers or laptops.
 Most of them are customized applications developed to suit the needs of an organization.
 These applications are user friendly, secure, and efficient.
 They run offline and are best suited for office settings.

 Most firms use desktop apps for better performance, faster operation, quick data access, easy synchronization, and most importantly to facilitate the jobs of their employees.
-Companies also prefer desktop apps as it offers data security from unauthorized access that can plague online apps.
+Companies also prefer desktop apps since they offer data security from unauthorized access that can plague online apps.

-Web apps: Web applications are apps that reside on servers and are delivered to their users via the internet.
-Unlike desktop apps, web applications have the advantage that users can access them from anywhere.
+Web apps: Unlike desktop apps, web applications have the advantage that users can access them from anywhere.
 Their advantage is that users don’t need to download and install them on every single computer they use.
 Further upgrades become easier as you simply need to upgrade the app on the server.

 Mobile apps: Usually when we talk about applications, mobile apps like Pinterest, Uber and Google Maps come to mind.
 Mobile apps are user friendly and easy to download and install.
 Most importantly, we’ve all come to rely on a full suite of powerful little icons on our phone screen to get us through our day.

-Bachelor’s degree: If you're new to web development and commit four years to your education, then a bachelor’s degree in computer science is great for those who have no prior knowledge of the field and who can commit to four years of schooling.
-This path is great for an entry-level career, but also requires maximum time and financial investment.
+Bachelor’s degree: If you're new to web development and commit four years to your education, then a bachelor’s degree in computer science could be a great option.
+This path is effective for an entry-level career, ￼but also requires maximum time and financial investment.

 While both the bachelor’s degree and associate degree offer theoretical knowledge, bootcamps provide more practical knowledge that’s valued by job recruiters.
 They also offer a specialized curriculum where you can focus on the type of app development you’re interested in.

-Online resources: There are hundreds of sites offering free online resources to facilitate self-learning, but the amount of information available online can be overwhelming for a beginner.
-Although many app developers are self-taught, the journey to becoming one is arduous and suited best for those ready for a challenge.
+Self-guided learning: There are thousands of sites offering free online resources to help you learn to code, but the amount of information available online can be overwhelming for a beginner.
+Although many App Developers are self-taught, you’ll launch your career faster with a structured curriculum and troubleshooting support.

 The Typical Career Path of An App Developer

 Junior developer: Your career will take off as a junior developer who writes and tests relatively simple scripts.
 As a Junior Web Developer, you’ll be able to lean on the guidance of your peers as you learn the ropes.

 Senior Developer: With a few years of experience, you‘ll progress to become a Senior Developer, capable of building new apps and guiding the development process.
 You’ll also be mentoring junior members of your team.

-Lead Developers: Once you’ve acquired a lot of experience, you’ll become a lead developer who will have to shoulder more responsibility and will be in charge of designing complex new applications.
+Lead Developers: Once you’ve acquired a lot of experience, you may become a Lead Developer who will have to shoulder more responsibility.
+In this role, you’ll take charge of designing complex new applications.

-Development Manager: After several years of gaining expertise, you’ll be promoted to development manager where you’ll be responsible for handling large projects and a team of developers.
+Development Manager: After several years of gaining expertise, you could be promoted to Development Manager.
+That means you’ll be responsible for handling large projects and a team of developers.

-Technical Director: Moving up the ladder, you can become a Director, ice President, or even Chief Technology Officer if you prove your team-building and communication skills in addition to your coding ability.
+Technical Director: Moving up the ladder, you can become a Ddirector, /￼vice Ppresident, or even C/chief Ttechnology Oofficer￼ if you prove your team-building and communication skills in addition to your coding ability.

 While this is a typical career growth chart, it’s not always linear.
-For app developers, there are plenty of specializations to choose from, such as:
+For web App Developers, there are plenty of specializations to choose from, such as:

 - System Administration